 Choosing adoption for your child can be a difficult decision.
 This is true even if you believe that it is the best option for all involved, whether that’s because you don’t feel ready to be a parent, or don’t have enough financial stability to raise a child, or any other reason.

-Unfortunately, there are several misconceptions about adoption, the biggest being the idea that once a parent chooses adoption, they will never see the child again.
-The reality, however, it that there are some types of adoption that do allow a birth parent to be an active part of their child’s life, even if another person or family is the one caring for him or her full-time.
+Unfortunately, there are several misconceptions about adoption, the biggest being the idea that once a parent chooses this option, they will never see the child again.
+The reality, however, it that there are some types of arrangements that do allow a birth parent to be an active part of their child’s life, even if another person or family is the one caring for him or her full-time.

-Before making a final choice, it is highly recommended that you take your time and decide why you think adoption is the correct choice to make.
+Before making a final choice, it is highly recommended that you take your time and decide why you think this option is the correct choice to make.
 Each person’s situation is unique, making it important to weigh all of the pros and cons.

 There are three primary types of adoptions: open, semi-open, and closed.